 Table III-12 shows the amount of water that Mutual would have diverted from the Santa Ana River if the Judgment had not been rendered.
-This figure is determined by adding the in-lieu State Water Project water and in-lieu groundwater deliveries as reported in Table III-10 to the river diversions by Mutual and Mutual's groundwater production from their Canyon Well No. 1, as shown in Table III-8.
+This figure is determined by adding the in-lieu State Water Project water and In Lieu groundwater deliveries as reported in Table III-10 to the river diversions by Mutual and Mutual's groundwater production from their Canyon Well No. 1, as shown in Table III-8.
 Mutual's Canyon Well No. 2 was destroyed as part of the construction of the Seven Oaks Dam between 1994 and 1998.
-The value for river diversions includes the supply from the Redlands Tunnel and the in-lieu lake release.
-This equivalent diversion is the amount of Santa Ana River water Mutual would have diverted if their demands for water from Big Bear MWD had been met by lake releases rather than in-lieu deliveries.
-In 2018, Mutual's equivalent diversions were 18,674 acre-feet.
+The value for river diversions includes the supply from the Redlands Tunnel and the In Lieu lake release.
+This equivalent diversion is the amount of Santa Ana River water Mutual would have diverted if their demands for water from Big Bear MWD had been met by lake releases rather than In Lieu Water deliveries.